-- 4. Conduct a pre-construction kickoff conference with prime contractors and subcontractors.
-Provide technical support to recipients, prime contractors and subcontractors concerning prevailing wage and reporting requirements. - 5.
-Identify and process requests for additional classifications and wage rates, as needed, for the construction of the project. - 6.
-Ensure compliance with requirements by performing periodic "spot-check" reviews of certified payroll submissions and related submissions, including comparison of on-site interview data against certified payroll reports (CPRs), for compliance with the labor standards and requesting additional information when needed or rejecting submitted payrolls as needed. - 7.
-Implementing a system for recipients and contractors to add in their payroll information on a weekly basis. - 8.
-Maintaining policies such as the current document, procedures, forms, and records that demonstrate Subrecipients and contractors are informed/have been provided technical assistance regarding labor standards. - Ensure that no contract is awarded to any contractor that is debarred or otherwise ineligible to participate in Federal programs by implementing methods for verification of contract signing, execution and updates from other PRDOH programmatic areas. - 10.
+- 8. Implementing a system for recipients and contractors to add in their payroll information on a weekly basis. - 9.
+Maintaining policies such as the current document, procedures, forms, and records that demonstrate Subrecipients and contractors are informed and have been provided technical assistance regarding labor standards. - 10.
+Ensure that no contract is awarded to any contractor that is debarred or otherwise ineligible to participate in Federal programs by implementing methods for verification of contract signing, execution and updates from other PRDOH programmatic areas. - 11.
 Require Subrecipients using CDBG-DR funds to adopt these policies for recipients to include labor standards and wage determination clauses in all construction contracts subject to labor standard provisions.
-See Appendix A for the Clause. - 11.
-Receive and transmit labor standard enforcement reports to the DOL and/or to HUD. - 12.
-Enforce the referral of potential criminal/complex investigations, debarment, and/or CWHSSA liquidated damages to HUD by providing HUD with a summary of the findings, schedule of back wages due, issued notices to the contractor, notice of intent to assess liquidated damages, and implementing the final order of liquidated damages. - 13.
-Establish a complaints process and assure worker complaints are addressed promptly. - 14.
-Monitor subrecipient and contractor performance. - 15.
+See Appendix A for the Clause. - 12.
+Receive and transmit labor standard enforcement reports to the DOL and/or to HUD. - 13.
+Enforce the referral of potential criminal/complex investigations, debarment, and/or CWHSSA liquidated damages to HUD by providing HUD with a summary of the findings, schedule of back wages due, issued notices to the contractor, notice of intent to assess liquidated damages, and implementing the final order of liquidated damages. - 14.
+Establish a complaints process and assure worker complaints are addressed promptly. - 15.
+Monitor subrecipient and contractor performance. - 16.
 Enforce corrective actions for identified errors including, but not limited to: - a.
 Misclassification of Laborers and Mechanics. - b.
 If the actual pay is less than full prevailing wage, including fringe benefits for all hours worked (including overtime). - c.
-Copy or Fax Statement of Compliance.
+Copy or Fax Statement of Compliance. - d.

-&lt;sup>18 Labor Standards - Davis-Bacon and Related Acts Clauses to include in construction contracts.
-HUD form 5370 excerpt listed below in Appendix A.

-- d.
 Inadequate recordkeeping, such as not counting all hours worked by an individual or not recording hours worked in two or more classifications in one day. - e.
 Incomplete Payroll Information. - f.
 Failure to submit weekly payrolls including for weeks of no work. - g.
 One Statement of Compliance for Multiple Work Weeks. - h.
 Other Deduction Authorizations not completed. - i.
 Unauthorized Signature on Statement of Compliance. - j.
+Apprenticeships not properly documented.

+&lt;sup>19 Labor Standards - Davis-Bacon and Related Acts Clauses to include in construction contracts.
+HUD form 5370 excerpt listed below in Appendix A.

-Apprenticeships not properly documented. - 16.
-Identifying potential willful violations through spot-check reviews and/or employee interviews.
-Follow-up on potential willful violations through employee questionnaires and other techniques to identify cases for investigation. - 17.
-Prepare reports on all enforcement activity. - 18.
-Dispose of deposit/escrow accounts established for labor standards purposes. - 19.
-Establish and maintain, for not less than three (3) years after the completion of construction or final disposition of any compliance issues, whichever occurs last, full documentation of all labor standards administration and enforcement activities.
+- 17. Identifying potential willful violations through spot-check reviews and/or employee interviews.
+Follow-up on potential willful violations through employee questionnaires and other techniques to identify cases for investigation. - 18.
+Prepare reports on all enforcement activity. - 19.
+Dispose of deposit/escrow accounts established for labor standards purposes. - 20.
+Establish and maintain, for not less than 3 years after the completion of construction or final disposition of any compliance issues, whichever occurs last, full documentation of all labor standards administration and enforcement activities.

-6.1.1 Monitoring Interviews
+6.2 Monitoring Interviews